JorjaFox/website/_posts-old-blog/2013-11-07-under-a-cloud-screencaps-and-recap.md

 </ul>
 I maybe went screenshot happy?
 There were a lot of moments where Sara's face was really important, okay.

 Oh and I know a lot of people were talking about "chemistry" with Sara and the bomb guy.
 I'd like to point out, when Sara got blown up in <a href="https://jorjafox.net/wiki/Play_With_Fire">Play with Fire</a>, she was reckless afterwards, and asked Grissom out.
 This time?
 She was calm, controlled, and lost her appetite.
-No, I don't see any chemistry with her and the bomb guy, which is <em>very</em> telling when you consider she told Brass it made her rethink things.
+No, I don't see any chemistry with her and the bomb guy, which is _very_ telling when you consider she told Brass it made her rethink things.